Jsyro/seng371/README.md

 3. Run web.py
 4. Open a web browser and navigate to localhost:8080
 5. Enter the user/project for your github repo
-6. Select your options for creating the graph
-7. Click "submit" then "start"
+7. Click "ok" then "start"
 8. Analize the results